 "I don't care."

 "Cat!"
 Jade yelped as Cat undid her seatbelt and leaned over in an attempt to hug her.
-There was an angry screech as the tires of her car abruptly turned on the gravel.
+There was an angry screech as the tires of her car abruptly skidded on the pavement.
 "Don't do that, I'm driving!"

 They were silent for the rest of the ride, but Cat's constant fidgeting made enough noise to wake the entire neighborhood.
 Even in the low light, Jade could see Cat beaming in the seat next to her and she couldn't help feeling pleased that she had made Cat happy.